It may sound cliché, but your employees are your most precious asset.

 According to one study, companies with a strategic employee recognition program reported more than 71 percent higher engagement levels among their staff than companies without such a program.
 For a few reasons, managers may prefer to work with a consultant to develop an employee appreciation strategy.
 One is objectivity.
-“Sometimes it takes an outsider perspective to identify the company values and culture and design the employee appreciation program to align with these,” Angela explains.
+“Sometimes it takes an outsider perspective to identify the company values and culture and design the employee appreciation program to align with these,” Heyroth explains.

 The other lies in the interest of saving time.
-“As an internal employee, you’re focused on keeping the company moving and don’t always have time to step back from other priorities and design a program,” says Angela.
+“As an internal employee, you’re focused on keeping the company moving and don’t always have time to step back from other priorities and design a program,” says Heyroth.
 “Having someone come in whose sole task is to create that employee appreciation plan lets the HR manager keep the core foundational HR elements running seamlessly.”